 In recent years we've heard about foodborne illness outbreaks from lettuce, spinach, and other fresh produce.
 The impact of these outbreaks is felt by the growers and distributors, by grocery stores, and by food establishments like yours.
 As a provider of fresh produce, what steps do you take to serve safe food?

 - For bulk produce remember that all bulk leafy greens, whole heads, and other bulk produce with edible skin and skin of melons should be washed at the restaurant or foodservice establishment before serving.
 Wash vigorously under cool running water.

 - For bagged or ready-to-eat, fresh-cut produce such as lettuce, spinach, and leafy green salad mixtures, there has been conflicting information.
 For example, do you re-wash bagged, ready-to-eat lettuce?
-In Food Protection Trends, November 2007, a new study was published with insight into the subject.
-A panel of 13 scientists with expertise in microbial safety of fresh produce reviewed recent research and guidelines for foodservice establishments and here's what they recommend:
+In Food Protection Trends, November 2007, a panel of 13 scientists with expertise in microbial safety of fresh produce reviewed research and guidelines for foodservice establishments; here's what they recommend:

 - Carefully read labels to determine whether a product is a raw agricultural commodity (e.g. hearts of romaine) that should be washed before consumption or a ready-to-eat (RTE) food product (e.g. pre-washed lettuce/leafy green salad).
 If the product is not labeled "washed", "triple washed", or "ready-to-eat", it must be washed before consumption.